Final Top 25 National Rankings

 See who finished where in the final MaxPreps Xcellent 25 national boys basketball rankings.

-New York's Top All-Time High School Boys Basketball Player
+Pennsylvania's Top All-Time High School Boys Basketball Player

 Averaged 28 points and 18 rebounds a game as a senior when he was a Parade and McDonald’s All-American and led the Cedars to the state final.
 Finished with 2,226 career points, averaging 23.7 points per game over four years.
 Went to Kentucky where he was a two-time All-American.
 Drafted No. 1 overall in the 1984 NBA Draft by the Portland Trailblazers.
 Played 10 years in the NBA. * Kobe Bryant, Lower Merion (Ardmore) – 1992-1996